 All the action is out on the water in the little Coromandel town of Whangamata.
-While there are lots to explore along its 6km beach, the gem of Whangamata is Donut Island/Whenuakura.
+While there are lots to explore along its 6 km (4 mi) beach, the gem of Whangamata is Whenuakura (Donut Island).
 Paddle through an archway into the middle of a ring-shaped island with towering cliffs topped with forest.
 The island is steeped in Maori legend adding to its grandeur.
 Tours are available with Surfsup and Pedal and Paddle.
 For more things to do in the Coromandel, see the 5 Fun Things to Do in Whangamata and the 20 Best Things to Do in The Coromandel.

-These islands off the shores of Tutukaka, Northland, are not to be missed!
-Not only are the rugged cliff islands a spectacle to see, but the whole area is a reserve for wildlife both underwater and on the islands.
-(That’s why it’s also a top diving spot).
+These islands off the shores of Tutukaka are not to be missed!
+Not only are the rugged cliff islands a spectacle to see, but the whole area is a reserve for wildlife both underwater and on the islands (that’s why it’s also a top diving spot).
 Paddle through natural archways and into the world’s largest sea cave, Rikoriko Cave.
 SUP tours are available with Dive Tututaka and Fish Tutukaka.

 5. Waiheke Island

 Aucklanders love their stand-up paddle boarding so it’s no surprise that SUP boards are so readily available to hire on Waiheke Island.
 Explore the beaches and inlets of this island of the Hauraki Gulf, also famous for its wineries.
-All in all, if you want a more laid-back SUP experience then do it on one of New Zealand most relaxing islands!
+All in all, if you want a more laid-back SUP experience then do it on one of New Zealand’s most relaxing islands!
 SUP boards and paddles can be rented with the Waiheke Adventure Centre, while tours are available with SUP Waiheke.
 Team up your trip with the 10 Best Things to Do on Waiheke Island.

-Any trip to Tauranga in the Bay of Plenty region is not complete without climbing The Mount – a volcano standing high in the Mount Maunganui suburb.
-It’s also worth hopping on a paddle board and checking out the hidden beaches and marine life around The Mount too!
-Book your trip with Eastcoast Paddler here.
-Plus, see more things to do in Mount Maunganui in our list of 10 Free and Cheap Things to do in Tauranga and Mt Maunganui.
+Any trip to Tauranga is not complete without climbing The Mount (Mauao) – a volcano standing high in the Mt Maunganui suburb.
+It’s also worth hopping on a paddle board and checking out the hidden beaches and marine life around Mauao too!
+Book your guided excursion with Mauao Adventures.
+Plus, see more things to do nearby in our list of the 15 Best Things to Do in Tauranga.

 SUP on Lake Wanaka or the moving waters of the Clutha River in a SUP adventure in Wanaka with Paddle Wanaka.
 With stunning mountain surroundings and a calm lake, it’s the perfect location for a taster of stand-up paddleboarding, whether you’re a beginner or a seasoned pro.
 Either hire from the lakeside for a relaxed paddle or go on a mission with boat transport to some more secluded spots.